 Destination Wealth Management has been in the financial advisory and investment management business since 1996.
 CEO Michael Yoshikami is the founder of the firm and remains its principal shareholder to this day.
 Yoshikami has a 35-year history in both investment management and financial planning and leads both of firm’s teams in these fields.

-Across the firm, you’ll find 17 certified financial planners (CFPs), three chartered financial analysts (CFAs), two certified divorce financial analysts (CDFAs) and one chartered special needs consultant (ChSNC).
+Across the firm, you’ll find certified financial planners (CFP), chartered financial analysts (CFA), certified divorce financial analysts (CDFA) and chartered special needs consultants (ChSNC).
 While the first three certifications listed above are not unusual to see at a firm, a ChSNC certification is almost unheard of, as it designates someone who specializes in helping families plan for the financial future of a loved one with special needs.

 What Types of Clients Does Destination Wealth Management Accept?

 Individuals, pension plans, trusts, estates, profit-sharing plans, corporations, businesses and charitable organizations make up Destination Wealth Management’s client base.
-When it comes to individuals, the firm is essentially split 50/50 between those with and without a high net worth.
-The third-most served group of clients at the firm are pension and profit-sharing plans.
-However, high-net-worth individuals account for the the vast majority of firm’s total assets under management.
+When it comes to individuals, the firm serves both those with and without a high net worth.
+However, high-net-worth individuals account for the vast majority of the firm’s total assets under management.